JeffreyUrban/web-react-router-template/README.md

    - Change line 36 from `mysitename-site` to match your app name from `fly.toml`
    - Example: If your app is `my-app`, use `pr-${{ github.event.number }}-my-app`

-2. **Create an org-level token** (required for creating/destroying apps)
+2. **Generate a fresh org-level token** (required for creating/destroying apps)
    ```bash
    fly tokens org <YOUR_ORG_NAME>
    ```

-   This creates a token with permissions to create and destroy apps within your organization.
+   This generates and displays a token with permissions to create and destroy apps within your organization.

+   **Important:**
+   - Copy the token immediately when it's displayed
+   - The token is only shown once
+   - If you already have a token but it's not working, generate a fresh one

-3. **Update GitHub Secret**
+3. **Add token to GitHub Secrets**
+   - Go to your GitHub repository → Settings → Secrets and variables → Actions
-   - Replace your existing `FLY_API_TOKEN` secret with the new org-level token, or
+   - If `FLY_API_TOKEN` exists, click to edit it and paste the new token
-   - Add it as a separate secret if you prefer to keep both
+   - If it doesn't exist, click "New repository secret" with name `FLY_API_TOKEN`
+   - Paste the token and save

 **How it works:**
 - Each PR creates a new app named `pr-{number}-{your-app-name}`
 - Apps are accessible at `https://pr-{number}-{your-app-name}.fly.dev`
 - Apps are automatically destroyed when PRs are closed or merged

+**Troubleshooting:**

+If PR deployments fail with "Not authorized to deploy this app":
+1. Verify the workflow file has the correct app name (not `mysitename-site`)
+2. Regenerate a fresh org token: `fly tokens org <YOUR_ORG_NAME>`
+3. Update the `FLY_API_TOKEN` secret in GitHub with the new token
+4. Ensure you're using an org token, not a deploy token

 **Note**:
 - Regular deploy tokens (`fly tokens create deploy`) don't have permission to create new apps